Blog/Testimonials·8 min read

 7. Zendesk

-Zendesk is a cloud-based customer service and CRM company that helps businesses manage customer support interactions across email, chat, phone, and social media on a single unified platform.
+Zendesk is a cloud-based customer service and CRM company that helps businesses manage customer support across email, chat, phone, and social media from a unified platform.

 Zendesk testimonial page example

-• A story-focused layout with large thumbnails that link to detailed customer success pages.
+• Story-focused layout with large thumbnails that link to detailed customer success pages.

 • Customer story cards from different industries.